lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-04-03-building-a-ssg.md

 My initial instinct was to use python, since I already used bash but I think I'll go with bash again.
 I'll try to limit the programs I use in it to what you'll find on a standard Linux/BSD install.

+# Dependencies
+  Luckily, there are only two dependencies.
+  - yq
+  - pandoc

+  Keep in mind this is for linux/BSD environments.
+  My main system is alpine linux so it's guaranteed to work on that.

+# How it used to work

+# How it works now